ABOUT THE OFIS MENTORSHIP PROGRAM

 What OFIS alumni mentees are saying…

-“Research for my OFIS capstone led me to interview a person who invited me to apply
+“Research for my OFIS capstone led me to interview a person who invited me to apply for an internship along the same lines as my capstone research.
+Now I am participating in this summer internship, using the research skills I learned in OFIS.”

 — OFIS Mentee, 11th grade, Michigan